 Teacher: Let us give ourselves a huge round of applause for all energy we brought into the class.

-Teacher: We have learned how to make and read 4-digit numbers in the previous class.
+Teacher: We have learnt how to

+make and read 4-digit numbers in the previous class.
 Who will help me to read the number again?
+Everyone please open your books to page 15 and look at 'Understanding better'.